 What Is a Good DSO?

 A good DSO is one that stays close to your stated payment terms and trends downward over time.
 In plain terms, lower is better, because a lower Days Sales Outstanding means you are converting sales into cash faster.
 There is no single universal number that counts as good for every business.
 Instead, you judge your DSO against your own payment terms, your industry norms, and your own history.
-This guide explains how to set a realistic target and read your result honestly.
+This guide explains how to set a realistic target, read your result honestly, and turn it into action.

 What Counts as a Good DSO?